-Its all starting to come together now.
+It's all starting to come together now.
 You now need to continually hone your skills by practicing various facets of your photography specialization over and over again.
-Make sure that you become proficient with all your equipment, and know the inside out of your camera.
+Make sure that you become proficient with all your equipment, and know them inside out of your camera.

 Shoot pictures every single day.
 That is the only way you will get better at what you do.
+Set up a work schedule to manage your projects.
 Start a 365DayProject.
 Use Pinterest to create boards and curate your best shots that follow a particular style.

 Tip: As a professional photographer, you do not want to fumble with your equipment in front of clients.
 Make sure you know everything inside out before your first professional photo shoot.

 Your photography portfolio is the most crucial tool in your arsenal to become a successful professional photographer.
 Having an impressive photography portfolio will pave the way for success as all potential clients will judge your skills and talent based on your portfolio.
 Select your best images that show the full range of your work - make sure that your portfolio wins over new clients for you.